 Do you really think I would carry it in my purse all the time, in a little Altoids container with "Lisa" written on a piece of tape on it?

 Sustained Misunderstanding: Max and Caroline believing that Sophie runs a prostitution ring in "And The Upstairs Neighbor".
-Sophie is extremely displeased by this, but in all fairness to Max and Caroline, the things they see and hear when they're around Sophie don't exactly do much to contradict that belief.
+Sophie is extremely displeased by this, but the things they see and hear when they're around Sophie don't exactly do much to contradict that belief.

 Take This Job And Shove It: Max refuses to take her babysitting job back, even when Peach actually comes to the diner and begs her to, at the end of "And the Big Buttercream Breakthrough", in order to concentrate more effort on the cupcake business.
 She tells Caroline it's the first time she ever quit a job without another one to take its place.